The Afro-Carribean Millennium Centre was designed as a multi-faceted community enterprise, which is both a charity and a company limited by guarantee.

-We work closely with individuals and community organisations like the BBC.
-Prior to being renamed in 2010, the centre was previously known as The Afro Caribbean Resource Centre and had been in existance as an encorporated body since 1983.
+We work closely with individuals and community organisations and institutions,such as the BBC.
+Prior to being renamed in 2010, the centre was previously known as " The Afro Caribbean Resourse Centre" and had been in existance as an encorporated body since 1983.

 With the opening of the new reformed centre that was opened in 2010 with the support of a number of institutions, commuityorganisations and individuals including the Birmingham City Council, The Millenium commission, The Arts Council, and the European Regional Development Fund.

 The centre was specifically designed to enable a variety of training to be held on the premsies.
 The Afro-Carribbean Centre also sites New Style Radio which is an integral aspect of it as well as theFrantz Fanon Research Unit.